- Equality Act

 See our disability advice and guidance section.

-The process of transitioning from one gender to another.
+The process of transitioning from one sex to another.

 Marriage and civil partnership

-Marriage is no longer restricted to a union between a man and a woman but now includes a marriage between a same-sex couple.
+Marriage is a union between a man and a woman or between a same-sex couple.

 Same-sex couples can also have their relationships legally recognised as 'civil partnerships'.
 Civil partners must not be treated less favourably than married couples (except where permitted by the Equality Act).